Pico de Veleta: Complete hiking guide to the second highest peak in Sierra Nevada

 • Route: Linear return

 • Hiking with dogs: Hiking with dogs is possible here, but they need to be on a leash at all times as you’re in the National Park.
 There are no natural water sources, so bring enough water for your dog.
 Be cautious, as you’ll walk on rough terrain with gravel and loose rocks which can hurt your dog’s paws.
 Bring dog boots if you can or at least make sure you have rubbed the paws in ointment before the hike and after.
-I left Ayla at home for this hike as she was still sore after hiking two days to Mulhacen on the same terrain.
+Baby Atlas had no issues, but my last dog, Ayla would probably struggle with sore paws in her last few years.

 How to get to Pico de Veleta